US literacy in languages and international affairs

 The terrorist attacks of 11 September 2001 in New York and Washington, DC, have caused a significant review of US capacity to conduct intelligence analysis to predict such attacks.
 A key component of the ability to analyze intelligence is the matter of competence in languages appropriate to areas of current emphasis in national defense.
 Language capacity is not a new topic to national defense, but this article looks at the link between government needs for language capacity and the availability of languages in formal education.
 Despite previous links between education and defense and the availability of federal funding to subsidize languages in schools, the predominant pattern of language enrollment appears to be in response to domestic concerns rather than to international affairs.

 Cited by 3 other publications

-This list is based on CrossRef data as of 04 january 2020.
+This list is based on CrossRef data as of 2 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.